CVA Certification Process

 Part II: Multiple Choice Examination

-The test is made up of 80 multiple choice questions based on a Content Outline.
+The test consists of multiple choice questions based on a Content Outline.
 It is a two-hour proctored examination, offered once a year on the 4th Wednesday in May.
 Candidates take the exam via the internet, using a computer of their choice in their own community.

 Once registered, CVA candidates may start the process with either the portfolio or the examination.
 However, they are required to sit for the exam in May.
 Both the portfolio and the exam must be completed by December 31.